rowangayleschaefer/project_NLP_classification_model/README.md

 ### Research Questions
-* Which classification models and hyperparameters lead to the highest accuracy score in classifying text posts?
+* Which classification models and hyperparameters classify reddits posts with the highest accuracy/precision?
-* Which posts are most frequently misclassified?
+* What topics are most frequently misclassified?
+Which subreddits are most frequently misclassified?

 <br /><p>